cs4241-21a/final_project/README.md

 3. **Tags:** Users can enter words that start with a `#` to enter a tag for that transaction.
 Tags will be underlined and clickable.
 Clicking on a tag will show the user other transactions with the same tag.
 4. **View by Selection:** View transactions according to date range selection
 5. **View all times:** View transaction of all times
+6. **Colorful Themes:** The user can set a theme for each of their devices/browsers and have it remembered as long as they are logged in.
-6. **Statistics of selection:** Top of page shows statistics of current filter
+7. **Statistics of selection:** Top of page shows statistics of current filter
-7. **Main Page Content Update:** No need to reload the page to get new data anymore
+8. **Main Page Content Update:** No need to reload the page to get new data anymore
-8. **Sample/Random Data/Noun+Tag Generator:** Register an account with specific strings to generate sample/random data/noun+tag in account.
+9. **Sample/Random Data/Noun+Tag Generator:** Register an account with specific strings to generate sample/random data/noun+tag in account.
 See below for details.
-9. **Performance Benchmarking Tool:** every load time recorded in the console, along with count and calculated average.
+10. **Performance Benchmarking Tool:** every load time recorded in the console, along with count and calculated average.
 Updates once every "enter" hit.
-10. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure and building indexes for querying and searching.
+11. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure and building indexes for querying and searching.
-11. **UI/UX Improvements:** See details below
+12. **UI/UX Improvements:** See details below

 ## Sample Accounts: